Knowledge Base

 So many of our everyday foods & beverages and goods are packaged in a can, and this has been the case for a lot longer than you might imagine.
-The technology around canning of foods, pet foods, paint, oil, chemicals has evolved over time to include ring pulls, stay on tabs, screw tops, recyclable, double-seamed and the testing and inspection of cans is critical to ensure the integrity of the product inside.
+The technology around canning of foods, pet foods, paint, oil, chemicals has evolved over time to include ring pulls, stay on tabs, screw tops, recyclable, double-seamed and the testing and measurement of cans is critical to ensure the integrity of the product inside.

 1795 – Napoleon offers 12,000 Franks to anyone who can devise a way of preserving food for his army & navy.